GlobalyHub/Task-Assessments/Internship Frondend Task.md

 5. What mediums do you prefer to learn programming?

 ## Task
-Creat a Counter component in Vue.js/Reactjs.
+Create a Counter component in Vue.js/Reactjs.
 We should be able to reset,increment or decrement the counter.

 ## Task Submission